hathibelagal-dev/instantpolyglot/docs/eng/Indigenous_Languages_Of_South_America.md

 **Tudya =tu-ke mare-kware [e-tata-wa=ke]** then =3SG-FM see.off-REM.PAST [NPF-go.out-PERF=LIG]
-"Then he saw him off when he (the other one) had gone out"
+“Then he saw him off when he (the other one) had gone out”

 In this example, the ligature =ke indicates that the subject of the dependent clause is different from the subject of the main clause.